- 700 AI BioTech companies and 100 corporations that develop drugs

 Distribution of AI Pharma Private Companies in Asia by Total Funding

-To learn more about leading companies, check our report
+To learn more about leading companies, check our report.

 Collaboration of Asian Companies with Big Pharma

-The rising interest of leading pharma and contract research organizations towards Asian and HK AI-driven biotech startups is a major driver for the area to become more attractive for investors, since the industry is becoming well-suited for successful exit strategies in future.
+The rising interest of leading pharma and contract research organizations towards Asian and HK AI-driven biotech startups is a major driver for the area to become more attractive for investors, since the industry is becoming well-suited for successful exit strategies in the future.

 These companies demonstrate increasing commitment to probing the grounds in the AI space — by investing into internal programs, as well as partnering with external AI vendors to pilot programs in drug discovery and other research areas.

 All deals were categorized as aiming to save costs and increase operational efficiency, due to the nature of the services provided.

 Rise of AI in Drug Development: Disease Area